-Once upon a time, Serenity Jean was well on her way to building her own little media empire, after 15 years of faking her way through life and riding opportunities she’d done nothing yet to deserve.
-In late 2010, her secret double life of addiction, depression, and self-destruction brought it all crashing down around her, and the only option left was God.
-He got His hands on her through a program of spiritual recovery, and He brought an old friend, Jeff, back into her life at a time when they were both dying to themselves and trying to come to terms with God.
+Once upon a time, Serenity was on her way to building her own little media empire, after 15 years of faking her way through life and riding opportunities she’d done nothing yet to deserve.
+In late 2010, her secret double life of alcoholism, depression, and self-destruction brought it all crashing down around her, and the only option left was God.
+He got His hands on her through a program of spiritual recovery, and He brought an old friend, Jeff, back into her life at a time when they were both dying to themselves and trying to come to terms with faith.
 Instead of asking her out on a date, Jeff asked Serenity to do the one thing she’d feared her entire adult life: go back to church.

-Jeff and Serenity walked into marriage together knowing they were following the Spirit’s call into ministry down a path they couldn’t even see or imagine at that point.
+Jeff and Serenity walked into marriage knowing they were following the Spirit’s call into ministry, headed down a path they couldn’t even see or imagine at that point.
 Serenity completed her biblical studies degree in the fall of 2015 and went on to work toward completion of requirements for ordination in The Wesleyan Church.
-Today, Serenity serves bi-vocationally in the community of Brookings.
-She and Jeff are still walking step by step, one day at a time, doing their best to offer lives well lived for the glory of God’s kingdom.
-And she is still the first to point out the irony of being named after the Serenity Prayer.
+She is now pursuing an M.A. in counseling... through seminary school.

-from The Serenity Project, LLC
+The Serenity Project

 is here to change the world by showing you how you can change the world, too.